alecmuffett/ready-made-twitter-searches/README.md

 * https://www.whatdotheyknow.com/request/evidence_underpinning_claim_that#incoming-1783612
 #### query source
 ```
+since:2021-08-30 AND
 (
-    (
     +@childrenscomm OR
+    rachel_desouza OR
+    "rachel desouza" OR
-	+@rachel_desouza OR
+    "rachel de souza" OR
     "children's commissioner" OR
-	"childrens commissioner" OR
+    "childrens commissioner"
-	"de souza"
-	) AND
-    (
-	"age verification" OR
-	ageverification OR
-	biometric OR
-	biometrics OR
-	fingerprint OR
-	fingerprints OR
-	"harmful content" OR
-	online OR
-	passport OR
-	passports
-	)
     )
 ```